I. UNIVERSITY ORGANIZATION FOR PROCUREMENT

 - Nothing in the ABOR University Procurement Code or these Policies prevents the Board or University from complying with terms and conditions of any grant, gift, bequest or cooperative agreement.

 While the rules and procedures governing procurements are ordinarily found in procurement policies, the acquisition of either goods or services, or both, also may be affected by certain financial policies.
 Such financial policies generally focus on what may be purchased.
 Often they manifest themselves as restrictions relating to the source of funds that may be used to pay for a purchase or the identification of types of purchases that are prohibited regardless of the source of funds.
-For example, state funds may not be used to buy coffee.
-However, coffee may be purchased using local funds.
-On the other hand, expenses for employee social functions may not be paid from any University funds.
-Expenditure rules listing allowable items that may be purchased by fund type and examples of types of expenditures that are prohibited using University funds may be found in the UA Financial Policies and Procedures Manual (FPP).
-Refer to FPP Policy 9.10.
+Expenditure rules listing allowable items that may be purchased by fund type and examples of types of expenditures that are prohibited using University funds may be found in the UA Financial Services Policies and Procedures Manual (FSM).
+Refer to FSM Policy 9.10.

 Since a large number of University purchases are made using the Purchasing Card (P-card), purchase restrictions and prohibitions applicable to P-Card use may be found at PCard Program Policy Restrictions.